v-petrou/BFTWithoutSignatures/README.md

 # BFTWithoutSignatures
+A Golang with ZeroMQ implementation of the algorithm:
-From Consensus to Atomic Broadcast: Time-Free Byzantine-Resistant Protocols without Signatures
+From Consensus to Atomic Broadcast: Time-Free Byzantine-Resistant Protocols without Signatures.